+M20323-P91863

-Transocean Ltd. PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ІМРС ORTANT NOTE: Please sign, date and return this Proxy Card in the enclosed postage pre-paid envelope either to: ainer Hager, Attorney-at-Law ig d/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717; or, if granting a proxy to the independent representative and Notary, Schweiger, Advokatur/Notariat, Dammtrasse 19, 6300 Zug, Switzerland.
-We urge you to return this a Daylight Time (EDT) on May 13, 2010 to ensure that your Proxy Card is timely submitted. e signatory, revoking any pro- ith full powers of substitution, SIDE OF THIS PROXY CARD WHETHER: wy heretofore given in connection with the Annual General Meeting described below, appoints Transocean Ltd. as proxy to represent the signatory at the Annual General Meeting on May 14, 2010 and to vote all shares the signatory is entitled Meeting on all matters properly presented at the meeting; or presentative, Rainer Hager (th roxy heretofore given in connection with the Annual General Meeting described below, appoints the independent independent Representative), with full powers of substitution, to represent the signatory at the Annual General to vote all shares the signatory is entitled to vote at such Annual General Meeting on all matters properly presented a e reverse side of this Proxy Card you do not provide specific all ad hoc proposals and "FC Ltd. or the Independent Representative to represent you at the Annual General Meeting on May 14, 2010 by indication or d, please also provide your voting instructions by marking the applicable instruction boxes on the reverse side of this Proxy Card voting instructions, your voting rights will be exercised in the manner recommended by the Board of Directors as DR proposals 1, 2, 3, 4, 5, 6, 7 and 9 and "FOR" each director nominee listed on the reverse side and Transocean Ltd dersigned hereby acknowledges receipt of notice of, and the proxy statement for, the aforesaid Annual General Meeting.
+Transocean Ltd. PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS or, if granting a proxy to the independent representative Rainer Hager, Attorney-at-Law and Notary, Schweiger, Advokatur/Notariat, Dammtrasse 19, 6300 Zug, Switzerland

+IMPORTANT NOTE: Please sign, date and return this Proxy Card in the enclosed postage pre-paid envelope either to:

+Transocean Ltd., Vote Processing c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717:

+We urge you to return this Proxy Card by 4 p.m.
+Eastern Daylight Time (EDT) on May 13, 2010 to ensure that your Proxy Card is timely submitted.

+INDICATE ON THE REVERSE SIDE OF THIS PROXY CARD WHETHER:

+The signatory, revoking any proxy heretofore given in connection with the Annual General Meeting described below, appoints Transocean Ltd. as proxy, with full powers of substitution, to represent the signatory at the Annual General Meeting on May 14, 2010 and to vote all shares the signatory is entitled to vote at such Annual General Meeting on all matters properly presented at the meeting; or

+The signatory, revoking any proxy heretofore given in connection with the Annual General Meeting described below, appoints the independent representative, Rainer Hager (the Independent Representative), with full powers of substitution, to represent the signatory at the Annual General Meeting on May 14, 2010 and to vote all shares the signatory is entitled to vote at such Annual General Meeting on all matters properly presented at the meeting.

+If you appoint either Transocean Ltd. or the Independent Representative to represent you at the Annual General Meeting on May 14, 2010 by indication on the reverse side of this Proxy Card, please also provide your voting instructions by marking the applicable instruction boxes on the reverse side of this Proxy Card.
+If you do not provide specific voting instructions, your voting rights will be exercised in the manner recommended by the Board of Directors as to all ad hoc proposals and ("FOR" proposals 1, 2, 3, 4, 5, 6, 7 and 9 and "FOR" each director nominee listed on the reverse side and Transocean Ltd. will act as your proxy).
+The undersigned hereby acknowledges receipt of notice of, and the proxy statement for, the aforesaid Annual General Meeting.

+If you do not provide specific voting instructions for Ad Hoc Proposals, your voting rights will be exercised in accordance with the respective recommendation of the Board of Directors.

 Continued on the reverse side.
 Must be signed and dated on the reverse side.